 Another option is to take the MRT subway to Bang Khun station and from there take a taxi or tuk-tuk.
 There are about 4 km away in a car journey of fewer than 10 minutes.

-These pictures and the following video will give you a good idea about this market.
+These pictures will give you a good idea about this market.

 Amphawa Floating Market